rickyesc1/teamprofilegen/README.md

 ## Description

-A Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person. <br />
+A Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

+The motivation is to showcase the skills that we are learning in our bootcamp, all of these concepts can be applied to real-woprld situations and if I decide to pursue a career immersed in this industry, these are fundamental ideas.
+Of course, I am strongly motivated by wanting a good grade. <br />

 ## Installation

 To install all the dependencies, use the command below:
 ```
 npm i
 ```
+See below for installation and how to run the tests and application on your own.

 <br />

 ## Usage